 - dyes and coloring

-- chemicals in hair, skin, or beauty products
+- chemicals or ingredients in creams or bath and beauty products

 - reactions to certain plants, such as poison ivy, poison oak, or stinging nettle